 is a weak equivalence. \end{proposition}

-Note that the functor $D$ only behaves well when applied to Reedy fibrations, so the proposition does not apply if $g$ is only a homotopy relative DG Artin $n$-hypergroupoid.
-However, we can define a homotopy inverse to $N$, similar to the Thom-Sullivan functor, which does preserve weak equivalences.
+Note that the functor $D$ only behaves well when applied to Reedy fibrations, so the proposition does not apply if $f$ is only a homotopy DG Artin $n$-hypergroupoid.
+However, we will now define a homotopy inverse to $N$, similar to the Thom--Sullivan functor, which does preserve weak equivalences.

 \begin{definition} Let $\Omega_n$ be the cochain algebra of rational differential forms on the $n$-simplex $\Delta^n$.
 These fit together to form a simplicial diagram $\Omega_{\bt}$ of DG-algebras. \end{definition}